jeffmeloy/py2dataset/README.md

 If an output directory is not specified, the files will be saved in a ./datasets directory within the current working directory.
 If this directory does not exist, it will be created.

-The ./example_datasets here contains the py2dataset output generated on itself.
+The ./example_datasets directory provided contains the py2dataset output generated on itself.

 ## Requirements